a-thay/writing/Editorial_Happy-10th-Anniversary-Us.md

 The past decade has been kind of a mess.
 Like, for everyone, y'know?
 Not just me and mine.
 But I think that's what happens when the world is transitioning rapidly from one thing to something else altogether.
 So we hitch ourselves to whatever's sturdy enough, hope the rope holds, and keep living our lives, always mindful of the tethers we rely on.

-Aaron and Doug both alluded to wanting to build something akin to *Electronic Gaming Monthly*, a publication of worth and an original voice that helps push the dialogue around games forward and upward to something more inclusive, something more cogent — something better.
+Aaron and Doug both alluded to wanting to build something akin to *Electronic Gaming Monthly*, a publication of worth and an original voice that helps push the dialogue around games forward and upward to something more inclusive, something more cogent—something better.
 For me, for a while, that was also the goal.

 I've said goodbye to plenty of important things behind over the past decade: Homes, cities, promising career paths, significant others, creative partners, major life plans, opportunities.
 And along the way, at a point I really can't nail down, I decided I'd be okay with giving up on writing professionally about games.

 So why didn't I ever walk away from Silicon Sasquatch?

 Believe me, I tried.
 I wanted to.
 Honestly, I put off writing these words you're reading right now until minutes before our publishing deadline.
-Like Aaron said, the folks who comprise this blog are more than peers — they're a kind of family to me — and like with any family, sometimes it's complicated.
+Like Aaron said, the folks who comprise this blog are more than peers—they're a kind of family to me—and like with any family, sometimes it's complicated.
 And I don't know that I've taken the time to interrogate what Silicon Sasquatch means to me, now, in 2018, ten years after its creation.

 My memory is pretty spotty in general, but I remember exactly where I was ten years ago, almost to the hour.
 I was snowed in at a strange little pizza place somewhere in Eugene, Oregon, killing a few hours while I waited for a ride home.
 I had my laptop (a 2006 MacBook, may it rest in peace) and some time to kill.
 So I decided to write something for this blog idea Aaron and I'd been kicking around.
 I wrote it, but more importantly, I published it.